 Below are summaries of the CAC workshops.
 Complete workshops are provide in Appendix B of this Study.
+Additionally YouTube recording are available for all of these meetings on the district's website here: https://chwd.org/customer-advisory-committee.

 3.2.1 Workshop 1: May 29, 2018